fiinix/fiinix.github.io/_posts/2015/may/2015-05-31-magnificent-may-issue-05-15.md

 	<img class="js-lazy-load" data-original="/assets/posts/2015/may/magnificent-may-issue-05-15/unboxing-the-first-delivery-from-beerbods.jpg" alt="Unboxing the first delivery from Beerbods">
 	<figcaption>The first beer, Lymestone’s Ein Stein, was not my kind of beer but I still enjoyed the experience.</figcaption>
 </figure>

+Every 12 weeks, they send you a box of different beers and every Thursday everyone gets together online and drink the same beer, sharing thoughts and opinions.

 Which is why I now have 12---11 at the time of writing---weeks worth of beers and look forward to trying them all.